moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/index.md

 ### **Authorization**

 The next step is authorization, which determines what actions an authenticated user or application can perform.
 Access Control are the rules that govern this process, defining what users or applications can do with specific resources within DataOS.
-Policy are based on Attribute-Based Access Control (ABAC) strategy.
-These policies specify which subjects (users or applications) can perform certain actions (predicates) on objects (resources), based on the attributes associated with them.

 Now that users are authenticated, as a DataOS operator, your next step is to ensure that each user has the correct access to resources based on their role.
 This requires implementing the appropriate Access Policy.
 Before you create these policies, it's essential to understand the strategy that DataOS uses for policy implementation.